-- a) Defined segment exposures delineated into retail, micro, small and medium enterprises, agriculture and Corporate. - b) Industry wise segment caps on aggregate lending by Bank across Branches. - c) Individual borrower wise caps on lending as well as borrower group wise lending caps linked as a percentage to the Bank's capital funds as at the end of the previous year.
+- a) Defined segment exposures delineated into Agriculture, Retail, Micro, Small and Medium enterprises and Corporate. - b) Industry wise segment caps on aggregate lending by Bank across Branches. - c) Individual borrower wise caps on lending as well as borrower group wise lending caps linked as a percentage to the Bank's capital funds as at the end of the previous year.

-- d) Credit rating of borrowers and allowing credit exposures only to defined thresholds of risk levels; the approach also includes diversification of borrowers credit rating wise but within acceptable risk parameters. - e) At present, the Bank's entire business is within India and there is no geographic cap on lending within India; state wise.
+- d) Credit rating of borrowers and allowing credit exposures only to defined thresholds of risk levels; the approach also includes diversification of borrower's credit rating wise but within acceptable risk parameters. - e) The business of the Bank is within India including the IFSC branch located in GIFT City, Gujarat.
+There is no geographic cap on lending within India; state wise.
 However, in respect of certain industries; ceiling for maximum exposure for specific geographies has been fixed with a view to contain Concentration risk.
-In respect of cross border trade which would involve exposures to banks and financial institutions located outside India, there is a geographic cap on exposures apart from cap on individual bank / institution. - f) A well-defined approach to sourcing and preliminary due diligence while sourcing fresh credit limits. - g) A clear and well defined delegation of authority within the Bank in regard to decision making, linking risk and exposure to level of approval. - h) Regular review of all credit structures and caps with due approval of Bank's Board and continuous strengthening of credit processes. - i) Credit hub system put in place to enhance quality of credit appraisal and underwriting process. - j) Bank has put in place appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - k) Dedicated Credit Monitoring Department and credit monitoring cells at various levels to monitor/follow up of performance of loans and advances. - I) Internal credit rating of all credit proposals of ₹5.00 Crores and above is to be confirmed by Integrated Risk Management Department.
+In respect of cross border trade which would involve exposures to banks and financial institutions located outside India, there is a geographic cap on exposures apart from cap on individual bank / institution.
+Bank has also fixed ceiling for its foreign currency exposures. - f) A well-defined approach to sourcing and preliminary due diligence while sourcing fresh credit limits. - g) A clear and well defined delegation of authority within the Bank in regard to decision making, linking risk and exposure to level of approval. - h) Regular review of all credit structures and caps with due approval of Bank's Board and continuous strengthening of credit processes. - Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Bank has put in place appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - k) Dedicated Credit Monitoring Department and Credit Monitoring Cells at various levels to monitor / follow up of performance of loans and advances. - I) Internal credit rating of all credit proposals of ₹5.00 Crores and above is to be confirmed by Integrated Risk Management Department.

 Bank has put in place Board approved comprehensive Credit Risk Management Policy.
 The policy aims to provide basic framework for implementation of sound credit risk management system in the Bank.
 It spells out various areas of credit risk, goals to be achieved, current practices and future strategies.
 Bank has also operationalized required organizational structure and framework as prescribed in the policy for efficient credit risk management through proactive identification, precise measurement, fruitful monitoring and effective control of credit risk arising from its credit and investment operations.
 Risk Management Committee of the Board oversees Bank wide risk management and senior executive level Credit Risk Management Committee monitors adherence to policy prescriptions and regulatory directions.
-CRMC of the Bank meets at least once in a month to take stock of Bank's credit risk profile based on the reports placed by Credit Risk Management Division of Integrated Risk Management Department.
+CRMC of the Bank meets at least once in a month to take stock of Bank's credit risk profile based on the reports placed by Credit Risk Division of Integrated Risk Management Department.

-Bank has put in place a detailed Loan Policy spelling out various aspects of credit dispensation and credit administration.
+Bank has put in place a detailed Loan Policy spelling out various aspects of Credit dispensation and Credit administration.
 Loan policy stipulates measures for avoiding concentration risk by setting prudential limits and caps on sector wise, rating grade wise, and customer-constitution wise exposure.
 CRM policy gives specific instructions on valuation of collaterals.
 Bank has also put in place guidelines on fixing and monitoring of exposure ceilings to contain risk in credit and investment exposures.